 - Be careful of electric power lines.
 Leave extensive pruning around power lines to power companies.
 Wet limbs or dirt- or soil-soaked control ropes on pruning equipment can be hazardous.
 Do not use pruning equipment with metal handles.

-- Observe safety precautions with chain saws.
+- Observe safety precautions with chainsaws.
 Use a sharp saw.
 Shut off motor, even when you are moving only a few feet.
 Remember that you can't shout or hear warnings when the saw is running.

 - Clear the area before beginning to saw limbs or trees.
 Determine the direction the tree will fall.
 Do not allow trees to fall into other tree branches.
-Plan an escape route in case the tree jumps off the stump when it is cut.
+Plan an escape route in case the tree slips off the stump when it is cut.